sogaiu/margaret/doc/tracing.md

 The above output should be "readable" / "parseable" by `janet` [2].
 Further, it should correspond to a series of structs.

-There are two types of structs, one for entry into processing a particular peg special and the other for exiting.
+There are three types of structs:

+* one for entry into processing a particular peg special,
+* another for exiting, and
+* lastly one for errors

 The common key-value pairs for the structs are:

 * `:event-num` - number representing the sequential order of the event
+* `:type` - keyword specifying which of the three event types the event is
+* `:frame-num` - number representing a single peg call frame (multiple events share a single frame)
 * `:index` - the index position of the text being matched over
-* `:peg` - the currently relevant peg "call"
+* `:peg`- the currently relevant peg "call"
 * `:grammar` - grammar being matched against [3]
 * `:state` - represents execution state for the peg; similar to [`PegState`](https://github.com/janet-lang/janet/blob/e2a8951f688fec8362f725e4a8afd3c79bc1854e/src/core/peg.c#L38-L62) in Janet's `peg.c`

-Each entry struct has an `:entry` key with a corresponding number representing the current frame of execution.

-Each exit struct has an `:exit` key with a corresponding number representing the current frame of execution, along with a `:ret` key associated with a return value (index position).
+Each exit event also has a `:ret` key associated with a return value (index position or `:nil`).

-It should be possible to pair each entry struct with a corresponding exit struct as they should share the same associated value for `:entry` and `:exit`, respectively.
+Each error event also has an `:err` key associated with a string describing the error.

 ## Caveats